Introduction to Solana

 It is a proof of stake network, making it more environmentally friendly compared to Ethereum 1.0 which is a proof of work network.

-It has a theoretical throughput of 65,000 transactions a second with very affordable transaction fees.
+It has a theoretical throughput of 65,000 TPS, and has achieved nearly 4200 TPS, with very affordable transaction fees.
 Most people that are looking for more affordable options to build their decentralized apps tend to opt for Solana as their base blockchain.

-Some critics believe that the creators of Solana sacrificed decentralization for scalability.
+Some critics believe that the creators sacrificed decentralization for scalability.
 In 2021, the chain was the subject of controversy because it broke down on multiple occasions.